 In our neck of the woods, we tend with wild boar frequently.
 It is legal to shoot the deadly predators, but deadfall pit traps are the most common way to taking them out.
 They might be ugly, but wild boar can be tasty, especially when barbequed.
 The boars are capable of attacking and/or killing small, medium, and large livestock – as well as domestic pets, especially dogs.

 Like bobcats, wolf populations were once on the decline.
 The protected status they enjoyed has been lifted in some counties and states in the western United States due to an increase in livestock attacks.
-Laws pertaining to the trapping, relocation, and shooting of a wolf are extremely specific and carry both criminal and civil penalties if violated.
+Laws pertaining to the trapping, relocation, and shooting of a wolf are very specific, and carry both criminal and civil penalties if violated.

 Due to the encroaching of their habitats, bears are once again on the increase in many regions of the United States.
 Desperate having enough food, some bears are venturing even into suburban backyards for a meal or water.